 - Networking, networking, networking

-To apply for admission to the Honors Program, students must meet the following minimum requirements:
+For admission to the Business Honors Program, students must meet the following minimum requirements.

 1. GPA: A cumulative high school GPA of 3.7, OR

 2. SAT: Combined Math, Verbal, and Writing SAT score of 1950

 College student applicants must have a minimum cumulative college GPA of 3.5

 Students must maintain a minimum cumulative GPA of 3.50.

 Business Honors Program Requirements (18 units)

 1. Required Courses (6 Units)